ctcl-bregis/ctclsite-rust/config/projects/content/mathpad.md

 The device uses a four-layer circuit board designed within EasyEDA.

 ## Microcontroller
-The device uses an STMicroelectronics STM32G0B1RCT6 ARM microcontroller.
+The design uses an STMicroelectronics STM32G0B1RCT6 ARM microcontroller.
+This is my first circuit design project to use a microcontroller.

 ## Display
 The device uses an OLED display for device status and showing math operations.
 The display chosen was the [Crystalfontz CFAL12864K-W 2.7" 128x64 OLED display module](https://www.crystalfontz.com/product/cfal12864kw-128x64-white-graphic-oled).